 Users with visual or cognitive impairments may rely on changing font size, colour, alignment or spacing to enjoy your content.

 Text allows for this kind of personalisation, but images almost always don’t.

 How to Pass ‘Images of Text’

-- Don’t use an image of text when you can use plain text.
+- Don’t use an image when you can use plain text.

 - Display quotes as text rather than images.

 - Use CSS to style headings as text.

 - Use CSS to style navigation menus as text.